GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Wi-Fi is like love, invisible, but you know when it's not there."
+Quote of the day : "Life is like a computer; errors may occur, but it depends on how you manage them."

 ### Contact me